Skip to main content

 1. Peters JL, Sutton AJ, Jones DR, et al. Comparison of two methods to detect publication bias in meta-analysis.
 JAMA.
 2006;295:676-680.

 3. Waters R, Pettypiece S. Drug sales in the US grow at slower pace as generic use surges.
 Bloomberg News.
-March 12, 2008. www.bloomberg.com/apps/news?pid=newsarchive&sid=aLfUw7_sYMRY.
-Accessed March 13, 2008.
+March 12, 2008.
+Accessed March 13, 2008. www.bloomberg.com/apps/news?pid=newsarchive&sid=aLfUw7_sYMRY

-All manuscripts are subject to a strict, blinded peer review (by 2-3 reviewers), and acceptance is determined by the section editor based on that review.
+All manuscripts are subject to a strict, double-anonymized peer review (by 2-3 reviewers), and acceptance is determined by the section editor based on that review.
 Reviewers look for accuracy of the information and data presented, as well as relevance to the objectives of JHOP.

-All authors’ identifying information is removed from the article for the purpose of the peer review, but any study funding information is provided to reviewers.
 Authors are notified as soon as possible regarding the initial decision of acceptance or rejection of the article.
-The majority of articles that are accepted for publication, however, will require revisions and resubmission.
+The majority of articles that are accepted for publication, however, will require revisions before acceptance.

-All authors are required to sign an Authorship/Copyright Transfer Form, assigning all copyrights for the manuscript to Amplity Health, publisher of JHOP.
+The corresponding author is required to sign a Copyright Transfer Form (with the consent of all coauthors to sign on their behalf), assigning all copyrights for the manuscript to Amplity Health, publisher of JHOP.

 For an article to be considered for publication, the authors must adhere to the manuscript format described here.

-HOW TO SUBMIT MANUSCRIPTS—Submit articles online at www.JHOPonline.com.
+HOW TO SUBMIT MANUSCRIPTS—Submit articles online at www.editorialmanager.com/jhop/.
 Articles that do not follow the guidelines described in this document will be returned to the author for revisions.

 Submit